 A mixed methods study to test the effectiveness of TEVAW: a programme to reduce intimate partner violence through women’s empowerment, male peer groups, Tanzania: This project will undertake a 12 month randomized cluster control trial to investigate the effect of World’s Education’s Together to End Violence Against Women (TEVAW) programme in Tanzania.
 TEVAW aims to prevent IPV through combining women’s saving and credit groups, male peer groups and community gender dialogues.
 World Education will collaborate with Boston University’s Centre for Global Health and Development and a local research team to carry out this study.
 The research team produced a baseline report, research brief, GBV guide and Male peer group's guide.
 Final study report available here.

 Project PIs: Associate Prof Lisa Messersmith and Research Assistant Prof Nafisa Halim

-For more information, please visit: http://www.svri.org/what-we-do/research-support/svri-grant
+For more information about the SVRI Grant, please visit: http://www.svri.org/what-we-do/research-support/svri-grant